Navigation World Models: Navigation World Models

-The navigation actions ${a_i}$ can be fully observed (as in Habitat~\citep{savva2019habitat}), e.g, moving forward towards a wall will trigger a response from the environment based on physics, which will lead to the agent staying in place, whereas in other environments we compute the navigation action based on the change in the agent's location.
+The navigation actions ${a_i}$ can be fully observed (as in Habitat~\citep{savva2019habitat}), e.g. moving forward towards a wall will trigger a response from the environment based on physics, which will lead to the agent staying in place, whereas in other environments the navigation actions can be approximated based on the change in the agent's location.

 Our goal is to learn a world model $F$, a stochastic mapping from previous latent observation(s) $\mathbf{s}_\tau$ and action $a_\tau$ to future latent state representation $s_{t+1}$:

 Where $\mathbf{s_\tau}=({s_\tau,..., s_{\tau-m}})$ are the past $m$ visual observations encoded via a pretrained VAE~\citep{blattmann2023stable}.
 Using a VAE has the benefit of working with compressed latents, allowing to decode predictions back to pixel space for visualization.